CostaBru/BBSort/README.md

 </details>

+Performance profiling shows that building that heap is very expensive, so we can use custom vector that keeps track of min, max values.

+We can preserve size equals 3 case by adding mid field and handle that special case.

 # Performance

 C++20 implementation of BB sort was compared to QSort rand algorithm taken from the Rosettacode code base website.

 Minor optimizations added to algorithm:
-- MinMax heap used as bucket storage.
+- MinMaxMid vector used as bucket storage.
-- Instead of generation N buckets we create N/2.
+- Instead of generation N buckets we create N/2 + 1.

-Having that, BB sort shows the better performance starting N > 10 million for testing dataset generated below.

-Please note that those data sets generated have duplicates.
+- First level of buckets has 128 items only.

 <details>
 		<summary> Test data generation </summary>